csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 * You can’t necessarily glean its purpose from the class alone.
 * It’s so vague that it could very easily be redefined accidentally by another dev.

 The first point is the simplest; what does `.card` mean?
 What does it style?
 Is it a Trello-esque concept where a card is a component?
 Is it a class that you add to a playing card on a poker website?
 Does it refer to an image of a credit card?
 It’s difficult to know, because it’s far too loose.
-Let’s imagine it means credit card; this class would have been much better had it been `.credit-card-image{}`.
+Let’s imagine it means credit card; this class would have been much better had it been `.credit-card-image {}`.
 A lot longer, yes; a lot better, hell yes!

 The second problem with loose class names is that they can very easily be (accidentally) reassigned/redefined.
 Let’s say you’re working on an commerce site using `.card` again, and it refers to the user’s credit card linked to their account.
 Now imagine another dev comes along and wants to add some functionality whereby you can send a purchase to someone as a present, with the option to add a card with a message on it.
 Their temptation might be to use `.card` again somewhere, which is _wrong_, but in certain (albeit unlikely events) this could lead to your `.card` class being redefined and overwritten.